bar9/rust-course-2025-11-20/mdbook/src/introduction.md

 # Installation Instructions Day 3 and 4 - ESP32-C3 Embedded Development

-From day 3, we will be using ESP32-C3 boards.
+For Thursday, we will be using ESP32-C3 boards.
 Please install the following tooling in advance:

 ## Required ESP32-C3 Tooling